 We all took turns stirring and cooking the risotto and sausage, Luganighetta, which is local to the area and apparently, not too easy to source.

-Both ways tasted sublime, and I can tell you the setting and the company just added to the experience.
+Both preparations tasted sublime, and I can tell you the setting and the company just added to the experience.

 Cynthia and I were surprised when we finished our risotto as a plate of polenta and beef (polenta nel paiolo e carne stracotto).
 It was simply superb.
 Food tastes so much better when the quality is top notch.